nathanross/StampedIron/README.md

 #StampedIron

-Stamped Iron is a short, readable, and fully-functional proof-of-concept of a server imaging approach that addresses a security gap endemic to emerging server imaging technologies.
+Stamped Iron is a short, readable, and fully-functional proof-of-concept of a server imaging approach that addresses an imaging workflow gap.

 It demonstrates that bootstrapping a server image script:

 - **doesn't require trust in the security of a complex third party tool or its distro templates**
 - **makes use of an existing vanilla debian, ubuntu server, or RHEL iso.**
+- doesn't abstract away the ISO intermediary step, so you can automate booted installation on bare metal.
-- is simple enough to read and understand in entirety in half of a workday.
+- is simple enough to read and understand in entirety in a few hours
 - requires no familiarity with a specific scripting language beyond bash.

 There are many testability and security benefits to all your server instances starting on the same, trusted, foundation.
 When Debian and RHEL issue security updates, they issue them in response to vulnerabilities and conditions within the vanilla OS packaging and configuration.